Matthes-Kdr/code-documentation-generator/README.md

 > **Unlinke many other generic documentation tools this project focus on the documentation of code with a functional-programming approach rather than a class-based approach.** Aim is to **show the program schedule (flow / calls of other procedures)** within the procedures.

+**<span style='color:red'>&#9888; As this project was not meant to become a public one in the first place, I did not chore and tidy the code by now!
+Also I began in German, but I will fix those both issues step by step and while choring I will translate everything in the code :-)</span>**

 For a quick first impression of the result, see the screenshots in below [Screenshots of operation and generated output files](#screenshots-of-operation-and-generated-output-files)